mindersec/minder/docs/docs/developer_guide/get-hacking.md

 make sqlc
 ```

-Users will then need to peform a migration
+Users will then need to perform a migration

 ```bash
 make migrateup